damiandelgado1/Calculadora-Pagos-Trabajdores/README.md

 After calculating the final salary of each worker within the company and shows how much the company spends for these payments

+¿What solutions?

+This project optimization the process of repetitive tasks